Justin-Watkins/Justin-Watkins.github.io/07-LeadScoring.md

 #>   0.8371754
 ```

 We certainly improved the accuracy.
-Now let's take a look at comparing our model produced with a random forest to a model produced with a different algorithm.
+Now let's compare our model produced with a random forest to one built with a different algorithm.

 #### Comparing the results of different model types

 How do we know that the model that we constructed is the best model for our problem?
 We'll have to try a few different ones.
-For these types of problems you are unlikely to have much success by altering your classification system.
+You will likely have little success with these problems by altering your classification system.
 We will go through this for demonstration purposes.

 We can choose from available learners with the following command.
 We know that we are looking at classification problems: